 - access to vacant rooms within your property to flush water (to protect against legionella).

 Contractors will carry identification which can always be requested.
 Please refuse access to any contractor that cannot provide this ID.

 In an emergency for example flood, fire (or suspected fire), we will need to access your room without prior notification.

 The University ensures that current certificate/documentation are held which provide evidence that:

-All gas appliances have been tested annually
+- all gas appliances/incoming supplies have been tested annually

-The wiring and electrical circuits in the property have been tested on a five yearly basis
+- the wiring and electrical circuits in the property have been tested on a five-yearly basis.

 Helpful information like our Residents' handbook, which explains the services and support that we offer to students in UWE Bristol accommodation – including maintenance.
 View accommodation documents.